open/close all folders

 - Complexity Addiction: Justified.
 One of the Dragon's purposes is to model behavior, and specifically complex behavior.
 An overly complex plan is part of the point, or even the whole point, as it tests their existing models.

-- Cryptic Conversation: A lot of their operatives speak in this fashion; even their text messages read like this.
+- Cryptic Conversation: A lot of their operatives speak in this fashion.
+Even their text messages read this way.

 - For Want of a Nail: Some of their gambits are modeled on these kind of events.

 - Gambit Roulette: 9/10 they get away with some of the most outlandish plans based seemingly on pure chance, that 1/10 though, those are notoriously messy.

 - Gray and Grey Morality: It's easy to find fault with the Illuminati as callous manipulators or the Templars as religious zealots, and mistake the Dragon for more straightforward heroes.
 Paying attention to mission briefings and optional chats with Dragon agents reveals that the Dragon are essentially terrorists.

 - Inscrutable Oriental: Given their current base in Seoul, the Dragon have this as their hat.
 The Monks take this to its logical extreme, thanks to their mouths being sewn shut.

 - Mouth Stitched Shut: The Monks have had their lips sewn shut as part of their initiation rites — another reason why Bong Cha tells you not to speak to them.

 - Nothing Is Scarier: The Silent Monks do not — can not — talk, and are all the more effective at interrogation for that, as a Krieg's informant/stalker found out the hard way.
 The minimal information even Dragon characters find about the organization's long-term goals makes them particularly frightening, as well.